The Hitman’s Cookbook

 PROJECT OVERVIEW

-THE HITMAN’S COOKBOOK is a collaboration between the award-winning team of Ben Phelps, Gabriel Dowrick and Paul Sullivan.
+THE HITMAN’S COOKBOOK is a collaboration between the award-winning team of Ben Phelps and Gabriel Dowrick.
 Between them, they have won over 50 major awards and numerous accolades for their films, TV series, commercials and branded content.
-Their work has screened internationally in cinemas, on TV, online and in over 150 prestigious film festivals from Berlin to Brisbane, Montreal to Melbourne, Tampere to Tropfest.
+Their work has screened internationally in cinemas, on TV, online and in over 150 prestigious film festivals from Berlin to Brisbane, Montreal to Melbourne, Seattle to Sydney, Tampere to Tropfest.

 PROJECT DETAILS